9001/copyparty/README.md

 * slow

 known client bugs:
-* on win7 only, `--smb1` is much faster than smb2 (default) because it keeps rescanning folders on smb2, however win10 onwards does not have smb1
+* on win7 only, `--smb1` is much faster than smb2 (default) because it keeps rescanning folders on smb2
+  * however smb1 is buggy and is not enabled by default on win10 onwards
 * windows cannot access folders which contain filenames with invalid unicode or forbidden characters (`<>:"/\|?*`), or names ending with `.`

 the smb protocol listens on TCP port 445, which is a privileged port on linux and macos, which would require running copyparty as root.
 However, this can be avoided by listening on another port using `--smb-port 3945` and then using NAT to forward the traffic from 445 to there;